Costa Mesa Bark Park

 There are 3 shelters, 3 restrooms, 5 barbecues, 30 picnic tables, one playground, one baseball field, 2 softball fields, a utility field, 12 tennis courts, an amphitheater and a lake with a waterfall in TeWinkle Park.

-Lions Park has 13 picnic tables, two barbecues, one hot coal dispenser, one electric outlet, a drinking fountain, a shelter, a restroom, one playground and one softball field with bleachers.
+Lions Park has a library, 13 picnic tables, two barbecues, one hot coal dispenser, a playground and one softball field with bleachers.

 Upper Newport Bay